alexmario74/rollup-hot-reload-boilerplate/README.md

 ## Typescript

-If you prefere Typescript have a look to the branch `typescript`.
+If you prefer to use Typescript, have a look to the branch `typescript`.